invisageable/zo/README.md

 Thanks to:

 - [@ledruidd](https://github.com/ledruidd) Quaalude never ends.
-- [@SiegfriedEhret](https://github.com/SiegfriedEhret) to keep up to date with the latest US rap bangers.
+- [@SiegfriedEhret](https://github.com/SiegfriedEhret) to keep me up to date with the latest US rap bangers.
 - [@emilk](https://github.com/emilk) for all the work he did to bring `egui` into life.
 - [@zesterer](https://github.com/zesterer) `ariadne`, `flume`, `pollster` are so gaddamn good.
 - [@tamo](https://github.com/irevoire) for the great job done for `zearch`.